hawnnguyen/test-springboot-webflux/README.md

 # Spring WebFlux GraphQL Pattern Service

-This project demonstrates a reactive Spring Boot application using WebFlux and GraphQL to manage design patterns.
+This project demonstrates a reactive Spring Boot application using WebFlux and GraphQL to manage design patterns by HawnSolo.

 ## Prerequisites